 This particular photograph was my inspiration behind the coffee house scene.

-ethereal.
+The model just seems so delicate, this is emphasised by the pouring of the tea, the china - it's all very ethereal.
 I love the strong contrast and pale skin, it seemed a classic feature of a femme fatale.
 This is why I specifically try to use an actor with this look.

 Lisa Fonssagrives I'm going to experiment with unnatural lighting as I would love to achieve a emphasised cheek as you can see on this photo.
 It makes the women look more appealing, and as I said for the image above I think a femme fatales facial expression is most important to represent her seductive character.
+Dior's New Look 1947 - A Post War Turning Point in Fashion History

 In 1947 Christian Dior presented a fashion look with a fitted jacket with a nipped in waist and full calf length skirt.
 It was a dramatic change from wartime austerity styles.
 Femme Fatales clearly took advantage of this enticing style, they could now look feminine and desirable.
 Evening versions of the New Look were very glamorous and consisted of strapless boned tops with full skirts and were ultra feminine.Women usually wore just underwear beneath the buttoned up jacket, or filled in the neckline with a satin foulard head scarf, dickey or bib.
 All women were embracing this revolutionary style, they no longer had to conform to a military uniform and for once could radiate elegance.
 New Look and new approach to fashion was a major post war turning point in Fashion History.